$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Outlook and further perspectives

 \section{Outlook and further perspectives}

 There are more spaces that fit some of the requirements for our quantisation scheme.

-By the work of Kronheimer~\cite{Kronheimer} the nilpotent (co)adjoint orbits of complex semisimple (1-connected) Lie groups are hyper-K\"ahler, and Swann's discussion~\cite{Swann} on such spaces implies in particular that they admit hyper-K\"ahler potentials.
-This is a particular instance of hyper-K\"ahler moduli spaces of solutions of Nahm's equations, specifically on a half-line with nilpotent boundary conditions.\footnote{The hyper-K\"ahler metric on general orbits was constructed in~\cite{Biq96,Kov96}.} Since Nahm's equations come naturally with a quaternionic structure and $\Sp(1)$-action, the resulting manifolds have symmetries of the kind considered in this paper, and different choices of domain and boundary conditions give rise to different hyper-K\"ahler structures.
+By the work of Kronheimer~\cite{Kronheimer} the nilpotent (co)adjoint orbits of complex semisimple (1-connected) Lie groups are hyperk\"ahler manifolds with transitively permuting $\SO(3)$-actions, and by Swann's work~\cite{Swann} they admit hyperkähler potentials.
+Indeed, Prop.~5.5 of op.~cit. states that such a potential exists on a hyperkähler manifold if it admits an $\Sp(1)$-action permuting the complex structure and such that, calling $X_{q}$ the vector field generating the $T_{q}$-action for each $q \in \mathbb{C}P^{1}$, the vector field $I_{q} X_{q}$ is independent of $q$.
+Following Prop.~6.5 of op.~cit., Swann goes on to check that this condition is verified for Kronheimer's space, thus establishing the existence of a hyperkähler potential.
+This is a particular instance of hyperk\"ahler moduli spaces of solutions of Nahm's equations, specifically on a half-line with nilpotent boundary conditions.\footnote{The hyperk\"ahler metric on general orbits was constructed in~\cite{Biq96,Kov96}.} Since Nahm's equations come naturally with a quaternionic structure and $\Sp(1)$-action, the resulting manifolds have symmetries of the kind considered in this paper, and different choices of domain and boundary conditions give rise to different hyperk\"ahler structures.
 For instance, semisimple boundary conditions on a half-line result in orbits of semisimple elements~\cite{Kro90b}, while the study of Nahm's equations on a compact interval leads to the cotangent bundle $\operatorname{T}^{*} G$~\cite{Kro88,DS96}.
-By the works of Mayrand~\cite{May19,May19a,May20}, the latter comes with natural $\Sp(1)$-equivariant families of K\"ahler potentials and moment maps for the stabilizers $T_{q}$, rather than a hyper-K\"ahler one, and they enjoy interesting properties that might lead to a variation of our main construction.
+By the works of Mayrand~\cite{May19,May19a,May20}, the latter comes with natural $\Sp(1)$-equivariant families of K\"ahler potentials and moment maps for the stabilizers $T_{q}$, rather than a hyperk\"ahler one, and they enjoy interesting properties that might lead to a variation of our main construction.